AnggaR96s/Reforestation/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What do you do when your bunny gets wet?
+You get your hare dryer.